Albert Gyulay

-Count Albert Gyulay de Marosnémethi et Nádaska or Albert Gyulai von Máros-Németh und Nádaska, born 12 September 1766 – died 27 April 1835, a Hungarian, joined the army of Habsburg Austria and fought against Ottoman Turkey.
+Count Albert Gyulay de Marosnémethi et Nádaska or Albert Gyulai von Máros-Németh und Nádaska (born 12 September 1766 – died 27 April 1835) a Hungarian, joined the army of Habsburg Austria and fought against Ottoman Turkey.
 He served against the First French Republic in the Flanders Campaign and on the Rhine.
 Severely wounded in 1799, he survived a trepanning operation and briefly retired from military service.
 He returned to active service and commanded an army corps during the War of the Fifth Coalition, part of the Napoleonic Wars.
 He led his troops in several important battles during the Austrian invasion of Italy in 1809, including one where he was in independent command.
 Though appointed to command troops in 1813 and 1815, he missed combat in both campaigns.
 He was Proprietor (Inhaber) of an Austrian infantry regiment from 1810 until his death.
 The more famous Ignác Gyulay, Ban of Croatia was his older brother.

 Early career

-Born into a noble Hungarian family on 12 September 1766, Albert Gyulay became a junior Leutnant in the Kaiser Hussar Regiment # 1 on 1 May 1784.
+Born into a noble Hungarian family on 12 September 1766, Albert Gyulay became a junior Leutnant in the Kaiser Hussar Regiment Nr.
+1 on 1 May 1784.
 Previous to his appointment, he received military training as a cadet at the Theresienstatt Academy.
-His father, Sámuel Gyulay was a general officer and Inhaber of Infantry Regiment # 32 from 1773 until his death in 1802.
+His father, Sámuel Gyulay was a general officer and Inhaber of Infantry Regiment Nr.
+32 from 1773 until his death in 1802.
 His mother was Anna Bornemisza de Kászon.
-In October 1787 he briefly transferred into the Alvinczi Infantry Regiment # 19 before entering the Szekler Hussar Regiment # 44 in December.
+In October 1787 he briefly transferred into the Alvinczi Infantry Regiment Nr.
+19 before entering the Szekler Hussar Regiment Nr.
+44 in December.
 The Austro-Turkish War broke out that year and he fought in Transylvania in 1788.
 On 26 August 1788 he won distinction in a skirmish at the Törzburger Pass at the head of a hussar squadron.
 Gyulay transferred into his father's regiment as a Hauptmann (captain) of grenadiers in February 1789 and fought at the Siege of Belgrade in autumn that year.
-He led his company in the Kempf grenadier battalion in Franz von Werneck's column during the successful assault on the city, which capitulated on 8 October.
+He led his company in the Kempf Grenadier Battalion in Franz von Werneck's column during the successful assault on the city, which capitulated on 8 October.
 He was awarded the Knight's Cross of the Military Order of Maria Theresa on 21 December 1789.